stennety/mywebsite/_posts/2016-03-11-one-logo-to-rule-them-all.md

 ---
-layout: post
+layout: "post"
-title: One logo to rule them all
+title: "One logo to rule them all"
 ---

 Logos are needed in different formats and sizes: Apple touch icons, favicon and much more.
 And maybe they are needed in several projects.

 <!--more-->

 Wouldn't it be nice only store the logo one time at one place, all the projects use them and resize it to the needed formats and sizes?